-The paper is organized as follows.
-We describe the LLR algorithm and its relation to the density of state in Sec.
+The paper is organised as follow.
+We describe the LLR algorithm and its relation to the density of state in Sect.
 II.
 This section builds upon the method introduced in Ref.
 [158], and serves the purpose of setting the notation and making the exposition self-contained.
-Section III summarizes the basic properties of the lattice theory of interest, and the definitions of the relevant observables.
-The main body of the paper consists of Secs.
-IV and V. This work sets the stage for our future investigations, discussed briefly in Sec.
+Sect.
+III summarises the basic properties of the lattice theory of interest, and the definitions of the relevant observables.
+The main body of the paper consists of Sects.
+IV and V. This work sets the stage for our future investigations, discussed briefly in Sect.
 VI.
-We relegate to Appendices A-C technical details about the algorithm we use, and the tests we performed to validate it.
-Some partial, preliminary results of the research project we report upon in this paper have been presented in contributions to conference proceedings [163,164], but here we present updated results, including a comprehensive and self-contained discussion of the procedure we follow and an extended set of observables.
+We relegate to Appendix A, B, and C technical details about the algorithm we use, and the tests we performed to validate it.
+Some partial, preliminary results of the research project we report upon in this paper have been presented in contributions to Conference Proceedings [163, 164], but here we present updated results, including also a comprehensive and selfcontained discussion of the procedure we follow, and an extended set of observables.